Your Stress, Decoded: ANS Balance, Vitality & Stress Scores on Neuro AI

 The short answer

-Neuro AI by Airdoc reads your autonomic nervous system from a short, non-invasive pulse/HRV measurement and reports five scores: ANS Balance (accelerator vs brake), ANS Vitality (reserve capacity), Psychological Stress (load from the mind), Physiological Stress (load from the body) and Stress Resilience (ability to recover).
+Neuro AI by Airdoc reads your autonomic nervous system from a short, contactless scan that combines four signals — heart-rate variability, pupil and eye dynamics (dilation, saccades, fixation), facial micro-expressions (action units) and facial temperature distribution.
+It reports five scores: ANS Balance (accelerator vs brake), ANS Vitality (reserve capacity), Psychological Stress (load from the mind), Physiological Stress (load from the body) and Stress Resilience (ability to recover).
 Read together and over time, they turn a vague sense of stress into a clear, trackable signal — a wellness screening aid, not a diagnosis.

 Most health checks measure the machinery — your blood pressure, your cholesterol, your blood sugar.
 But there is another system working quietly in the background of every moment: the one that decides whether you are wound up or at ease, running hot or recovering.
 That is your autonomic nervous system, and Neuro AI by Airdoc is designed to read it.

-From a short, non-invasive measurement, Neuro AI turns your body's own signals into five plain-language scores — ANS Balance, ANS Vitality, Psychological Stress, Physiological Stress and Stress Resilience.
-Here is what each one means, and how to read them together.
+From a short, contactless scan — no needles, no wires — Neuro AI reads several of your body's signals at once and turns them into five plain-language scores: ANS Balance, ANS Vitality, Psychological Stress, Physiological Stress and Stress Resilience.
+Here is what each one means, how the technology sees them, and how to read them together.

 First, what is the autonomic nervous system?

-Your autonomic nervous system (ANS) is the "autopilot" that runs the things you never consciously think about — heartbeat, breathing, digestion, the release of stress hormones.
+Your autonomic nervous system (ANS) is the "autopilot" that runs the things you never consciously think about — heartbeat, breathing, pupil size, sweat, the release of stress hormones.
 It has two branches that work like an accelerator and a brake:

 Good health isn't about pinning one branch on all the time.
 It's about flexibility — the ability to accelerate when you need to perform and brake when it's time to recover.
-Neuro AI reads the fine-grained variation in your pulse (a signal clinicians call heart-rate variability, or HRV) to estimate how that balance is behaving right now.
+The clever part of Neuro AI is that many of the body's autonomic signals show up on your face and eyes — so a camera-based scan can read them without touching you at all.

 The five Neuro AI scores